artemlisenkov/algorithms2_assignment/README.md

 ### Pattern Matching Algorithm Comparison on Different Size Texts

-In this project, I compare six pattern matching algorithms using chapters from a book [[1](#1-important-notice)].
+In this project, I compare six pattern matching patternmatch using chapters from a book [[1](#1-important-notice)].
 My goal is to evaluate their performance on various text lengths with short and long patterns.
 I implemented each algorithm in **Java** and measured their runtime.

 ---